David W. Frank

 Meagan is the author of The Darkest Current.
 She grew up in the Mid-West, but transplanted to the Deep South more than a decade ago.
 She's always been drawn to historical settings and things mysterious.
 From that combination she tell us of the plight of the Sullivan Family.
 Meagan has a degree in English, with a background in editing and communications.
 She lives in Alabama with her husband, three daughters, and spends her spare time as a music instructor.

-Gloria is the author of Scruffy Brown Shoes, co-author of See, I Can Do It!, The Reluctant Eagle, The Silent Lion, and Outrageous Kitty.
+Gloria is the author of Scruffy Brown Shoes, co-author of See, I Can Do It!, The Reluctant Eagle, The Silent Lion, Outrageous Kitty, and the upcoming A Jobe for Tabitha.
 She is the co-founder of SplinterFire.
 She, with her husband, retired to Palm Coast, FL in 1985, after a 30-year span as a career woman.
 At last, she has time to satisfy her passion for writing children's books, as well as young adult stories.
 In the See books, Gloria brings forward the trials that children often face and deals with them in a humorous yet non-insulting way.
 When asked where she gets her ideas, Gloria replies, "They just pop into my head."